 Tip: Your reason for leaving any job can be discussed with your recruiter or at interview stage with your potential new employer and should certainly not be put on your CV.

-If you went travelling for a year or had some time out do not leave a gap in employment history.
-Recruiters and HR are a cynical bunch and gaps lead to suspicion.
-Simply list what you were doing in the same way as your employment details.
+If you went travelling for a year or had some time out, do not leave a gap in employment history.
+Recruiters and HR are a cynical bunch, and gaps lead to suspicion.
+Just list what you were doing in the same way as your employment details.

 Tip: If you want to be able to negotiate strongly when it comes to salary discussions do not mention your current salary.
 By sharing your current salary, you risk getting a lower offer than they had assigned for the role.
 You can also risk being discounted if your salary is a lot higher than what is on offer.

 This should be the first header after your work history.
 As long as you don't make any serious mistakes, the chances are your CV is being taken seriously and you have a chance of getting a call.

 Do this in the same format as your work history.
 This should be in reverse chronological order with most recent qualifications first.